At KTS, one of our central principles is ‘Always respect yourself and others’.

 The staff at KTS are committed to the principles contained in the RRSA.
 Students learn about the award through lessons and assemblies.
 Assemblies and many PSHE lessons are based on a ‘Right for the Week’ which is written in child friendly language.
 Where appropriate, children are encouraged to use language associated with their rights.
 The Student Council meet regularly and act as the RRSA Steering Group.
 This group identifies ways rights are upheld around the school and beyond.
 Students are also encouraged to think of the rights and needs of other children around the world.

 In 2016, KTS Academy achieved the RRSA Recognition of Commitment and in 2017, we achieved Level 1 of the award, now called Silver - Rights Aware.
+In 2019, we achieved the third stage of the Award, achieving Gold, meaning we have fully embedded children's rights throughout our school's policy, practice and ethos.

 Chris Race (RRSA Co-ordinator)